 Also of interest is that Harahan has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Harahan who are college-educated is somewhat higher than the average US community of 21.84%: 28.84% of adults in Harahan have at least a bachelor's degree.
+The overall education level of Harahan is somewhat higher than in the average US city of 21.84%: 28.84% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Harahan in 2010 was $33,841, which is wealthy relative to Louisiana and the nation.
 This equates to an annual income of $135,364 for a family of four.
 However, Harahan contains both very wealthy and poor people as well.